fenggo/I-ReaxFF/examples/Readme.md

 ./json_to_ffield.py
 ```
 These two script can be found in "I-ReaxFF/tools/" directory.
-5. Introduction of "train.py" script
+### III Introduction of "train.py" script and "lm.py" script